 Scheduling the Next Visit

-After your first visit, approach the receptionist to schedule your next appointment and to make any necessary payments.
+After your first visit, approach the receptionist to schedule your next appointment and make any necessary payments.
 We will reschedule you based on our dentist’s recommendation and your availability.